 The Graduate School and BUCH offers Graduate Research Abroad Fellowships (GRAF) for advanced graduate students who need to do research abroad.
 Applications are accepted each semester for both long and short term projects.
-The deadline is in March (full details can be found here).
+Long term GRAFs provide a full semester of funding for research in another country.
+Deadlines are in October and March (full details can be found here).
 The English Department can nominate up to three students per semester.
-For full consideration, please send your completed application materials to Ying-Ju Lai (email@example.com) by March 1, 2018.
+For full consideration, please send your completed application materials to Anne Austin at email@example.com, usually by October 15 or March 1.
 Required materials for the application are described on the nomination form.

 Albert Gilman Shakespeare Prize